Detroit Metropolitan Airport: McNamara Terminal

+Concourses B and C are connected to the main terminal and Concourse A by the underground pedestrian Light Tunnel, which runs under the airport ramp.
+The tunnel features an elaborate multi-colored light show behind sculpted glass panels, synchronized with an original musical score composed by Victor Alexeeff.
+This installation, one of the first large-scale uses of color-changing LED lighting in the United States, was produced by Mills James Productions with glasswork by Foxfire Glass Works of Pontiac, Michigan.

+McNamara Terminal prominently features signage in Japanese, as it serves a large number of travelers from Japan.

 The terminal houses ten international gates that are capable of dual jet bridge loading and unloading.
 The gates contain two exit configurations depending on the arriving flight.
 Domestic arrivals follow an upper path directly into the terminal, while international arrivals proceed downstairs to customs and immigration screening.
 The Customs and Border Protection processing center located in the terminal's lower level is designed to accommodate as many as 3,200 passengers per hour.
 International arriving passengers connecting to another flight are screened by TSA at a dedicated screening checkpoint within the international arrivals facility.
 Those passengers then exit directly back into the center of the A concourse.
 Passengers arriving from international destinations who end their trip in Detroit (or connecting to a flight via Evans Terminal) exit directly into a dedicated International Arrivals Hall on the lower level of the terminal.

-The B and C concourses currently have 41 gates that are used for Delta's regional flights that employ smaller aircraft.
-All regional flights have jet bridges, eliminating the need for outdoor boarding.

-The B and C concourses are connected to the main terminal building and the A concourse by a pedestrian walkway under the airport ramp.
-This walkway, known as the Light Tunnel, features an elaborate multi-colored light show behind sculpted glass panels extending the entire length of the walkway, as well as several moving walkways.
-The light patterns are synchronized with an original musical score composed by Victor Alexeeff, which runs for nearly 30 minutes before repeating.
-This installation, one of the first large-scale uses of color-changing LED lighting in the United States, was produced by Mills James Productions with glasswork by Foxfire Glass Works of Pontiac, Michigan.
-The display won multiple lighting design awards, including the prestigious Guth Award of Merit.
-For passengers prone to medical conditions such as seizures, buttons at each end of the tunnel will suspend the light show for five minutes so they can pass through with no adverse effects.

-The terminal has undergone updates that include new electronic terminal directories to assist passengers better.
-A unique feature of this is that passengers can scan their boarding passes, and the screen will direct them to the gate from which their plane departs.
-The passenger can also choose to view the information in other languages.
-Passengers may select a restaurant on the touch screen, and a menu will show what items the restaurant serves.
-Mini tablet devices and phone/tablet apps have been installed in food court areas, where travelers may order food and have it delivered to their table.